valboldakov/design-patterns/README.md

 ## Proxy Pattern

 Proxy is a structural design pattern that lets you provide a substitute or placeholder for another object.
 A proxy controls access to the original object, allowing you to perform something either before or after the request gets through to the original object.

+## MVCS Pattern

+### Model

+The central component of the pattern.
+It is the application's dynamic data structure, independent of the user interface.
+It directly manages the data, logic and rules of the application.

+### View

+Any representation of information such as a chart, diagram or table.
+Multiple views of the same information are possible, such as a bar chart for management and a tabular view for accountants.

+### Controller

+Accepts input and converts it to commands for the model or view.
+In addition to dividing the application into these components, the model–view–controller design defines the interactions between them.

+- The model is responsible for managing the data of the application.
+It receives user input from the controller.
+- The view means presentation of the model in a particular format.
+- The controller responds to the user input and performs interactions on the data model objects.
+The controller receives the input, optionally validates it and then passes the input to the model.

+### Service

+Between the controller and the model sometimes goes a layer which is called a service.
+It fetches data from the model and lets the controller use the fetched data.
+This layer allows to separate data storage (model), data fetching (service) and data manipulation (controller).
+Since this layer is not part of the original MVC concept, it is optional in most cases but can be useful for code management and reusability purposes in some cases.